Lilniz/Regex-Introduction/gist-template.md

 ### Character Classes
 * Character classes are what define a set of characters.
 The most common being `.`, `\d`, `\w`, and `\s`.
-    * We use forward slashes for these!
+    * We use back slashes for these!
 * The `.` class will match any character except a `\n`.
 * The `\d` class will work just as a bracket expression `[0-9]`.
 * The `\w` class will match and alphanumeric alphabet, including `_`.